Today’s date is 11/12/13. Project leaders are most likely hoping that this is a good omen, and that everything will go in order.

 Break projects down

 It can be hard to keep track of project information if the project is large and has a large amount of tasks and team members.
-Breaking your project down into sub-projects allows for more control over communication, budget and schedule tracking.
+Breaking-down and organizing your projects into sub-projects allows for more control over communication, budget and schedule tracking.

 Hold regular team or one-on-one meetings to keep everyone in the loop on how the project is going, and to get a sense of whether each team member is on the right track.
 Quick meetings can help detect obstacles early and this way, teams can take immediate action if changes are required.